JustinTArthur/vsfieldkit/docs/scan_interlaced_deep_dive.rst

     appear uncombed to the viewer if the top and bottom fields of the same moment in time are stored in the same frame, occasionally repeated.

+Inverse Telecine or Field-matching
+    Identify content originally captured as progressive frames at a slower pace than the rate of field moments, stretched out over interlaced fields to fit an interlaced medium.
+For example, playing back a DVD of a movie filmed at 24 film-frames-per-second.

+Deinterlacing
+    Extract an interlaced field and construct a new frame for that moment using that field and optionally information from the fields stored for previous and next moments.
+These new frames can be displayed at the original field rate or the moments could be halved and the new frames would be displayed at the stored frame rate.

 Interlaced Scan
     Extract an interlaced field and paint it onto the display with the same alternating lines it was stored with in that same position then extract the next interlaced field from the stored frame and paint it onto its corresponding lines at the relative moment in time it was captured at.
 The previously-painted lines might have begun to fade away during this new moment depending on the display technology.